Available 24/7 | 01622 926 505

 • Regular readings ensured effective monitoring and prevention of secondary damage.

-Step 2: Strip-Out and Preparation
+Step 2: Strip-out and preparation

 • Removed all flooring, except tiles in the hallway and kitchen at the client’s request (despite warnings of potential moisture migration and future damage).